FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/installing_kotlin/Installing-Kotlin.rst

 .. note:: This file is located in the base folder of your project, not the one in the TeamCode module nor
             the one in the FtcRobotController module.

-.. note:: The exact kotlin version will need to be updated as new versions are released.
+.. note:: The exact kotlin version can be changed/updated if desired per new releases.
 The latest version as
-        of this writing is 1.8.20 but you should check the Kotlin website to see if a newer version is available (see table `here <https://kotlinlang.org/docs/gradle-configure-project.html#apply-the-plugin>`__).
+        of this writing is 1.8.20 but you should check the Kotlin website to see if a newer version (one that is compatible with the current Gradle version) is available (see table `here <https://kotlinlang.org/docs/gradle-configure-project.html#apply-the-plugin>`__).

-Next you need to add the Kotlin plugin to the ``build.gradle`` file in the TeamCode module:
+Next you need to add the Kotlin plugin to the ``build.gradle`` file in the TeamCode module.
+Open the file and find the following section near the top of the file.
+Change it to look like this:

 .. code-block:: groovy